ddns-clients/pyCloudFlareUpdater/README.md

 ### Purpose

+As a continuation of the [recently created pyGoDaddyUpdater](https://gitlab.javinator9889.com/ddns-clients/pyGoDaddyAUpdater), here you have *CloudFlare Updater*.
+This group aims to create *DDNS* OpenSource clients that are available for every user/sysadmin with the most common DNS providers.

-If you are a *GoDaddy* user (you have your own domain, CNAMES, etc.) maybe you have noticed that there is no **Dynamic DNS** (*DDNS*) update service, so you have to manually put your **public IP** at your domain 'A' Record whenever it changes.
+If you are a *CloudFlare* user (you have your own domain, CNAMES, etc.) maybe you have noticed that there is no **Dynamic DNS** (*DDNS*) update service, so you have to manually put your **public IP** at your domain 'A' Record whenever it changes.